Frequently Asked Questions (FAQs)

 12: How long is the exam?

-A: The test will take approximately 120 minutes to complete and no breaks are built into the web design.
-Participants may take the test on their own time (available 24/7).
+A: The exam must be completed within 120 minutes and no breaks are built into the web design.
+Participants may take the exam on their own time (available 24/7).
 A computer with a stable Internet connection is required.
-The test consists of 70-80 questions.
+The exam consists of 70-80 questions.

 13: May I start the examination and return to it?